InsertKoinIO/koin-annotations/docs/reference/koin-annotations/modules.md

 :::

-## Default Module (Deprecated since Annotations 2.2)
+## Default Module (Deprecated since 1.3.0)

 :::warning
-The default module approach is deprecated since Annotations 2.2.
+The default module approach is deprecated since Annotations 1.3.0.
 We recommend using explicit modules with `@Module` and `@Configuration` annotations for better organization and clarity.
 :::

 While using definitions, you may need to organize them in modules or not.
 Previously, you could use the "default" generated module to host definitions without explicit modules.